anurag01502/McqTestApplication/README.md

 "# McqTestApplication"
-🧪 A simple Java-based MCQ (Multiple Choice Questions) test project built using core Java.
-It runs in the console and calculates score based on user answers.
+🧪 A Java-based MCQ test app where users register and log in to take a 46-question quiz.
+After login, users see instructions and must check a box to proceed.
+On completion, a scorecard is shown, and a leaderboard displays competitors who scored more or less.

 ## 🚀 How to Run

 ### Requirements: